DNA-BarKeeper/barkeeper/README.md

 - Now you can install the whole app by running `make install`.
 - You should be able to see the about page of your project's new app on your domain now.
     - HTTPS is not enabled yet.
 If you want to configure this, you will have to change the *nginx.conf* file manually and install a certificate.
-You can find more information [here](http://nginx.org/en/docs/http/configuring_https_servers.html).
+You can find more information [here](http://nginx.org/en/docs/http/configuring_https_servers.html) or contact the developers of BarKeeper for help on this.
 - Use the admin credentials you added to the *.env* file to initially log in and create new records for your project.
     - You can start by going to the **Admin area > Home configuration** page and change the About page background and add a description of your project.